galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 - The project exists in the context of a global open science ecosystem
 - That context is an essential part of a complete description.
-- It is assumed that the reader has some experience.
+- It is assumed that the reader has some experience of these external issues.
 - Successful projects are complex, and each has particular complexities.
-- Many possible approaches describing those complexities.
+- There are many alternative ways to describe those complexities.
-- Adopt an arbitrary model as a starting point.
+- Here we adopt one arbitrary but useful starting point.
-- Three top level categories are related in a simple model:
+- Three top level categories are described in the form of a simple model:

 ### People + resource inputs = project outputs

-Three interacting components summarise the project in a simple way, allowing a logical division for the field guide, to make it easier to break down some of the complexity.
+This summarise the complicated project in a relatively simple way, allowing a logical division of material for the field guide, to make it easier to break down some of the complexity.

 - "Details" tabs below show more information about these.
-- The field guide separates those three components.
+- The field guide is divided into three corresponding sections.
 - The project depends on them all, efficiently working together.
 - Galaxy flourishes, because all these parts govern themselves in an efficient collaboration.